SandeshBro-ux/Freeytzone/README.md

 - **Progress Tracking**: Real-time download progress with speed and ETA
 - **Download Management**: Cancel ongoing downloads or start new ones
 - **User-Friendly Interface**: Clean, responsive design with Bootstrap
+- **Bot Verification Bypass**: Uses browser emulation to appear as a real human user

 ## How to Use